12 November 2024

 Historic COP29 agreement calls for acceleration towards zero emissions shipping

-Fortescue and other global shipping industry leaders have come together at COP29 in Baku to sign an historic agreement calling for greater action on zero emissions fuel standards and related investments for international shipping.
+Fortescue and other global shipping industry leaders have come together at COP29 in Baku to sign a historic agreement calling for greater action on zero emissions fuel standards and related investments for international shipping.

-Fortescue and other global shipping industry leaders have come together at COP29 in Baku to sign an historic agreement calling for greater action on zero emissions fuel standards and related investments for international shipping.
+Fortescue and other global shipping industry leaders have come together at COP29 in Baku to sign a historic agreement calling for greater action on zero emissions fuel standards and related investments for international shipping.

 The unprecedented Call to Action, entitled “Green Hydrogen and Green Shipping: Amplifying the Power of Hydrogen in a Just and Equitable Transition”, was advocated for by the UN Climate Change High-Level Champions Team led by Nigar Aparadarai.